shuozhixu/AID_2026/README.md

 The last package does not come with the official LAMMPS source code, and so it is not straightforward to install it:

 - [M3GNet package](https://www.linkedin.com/posts/ongsp_github-advancesoftcorplammps-compiled-activity-7008842815757586432-BaWR).
 This is to help use the M3GNet potential.
-[Here](https://www.nature.com/articles/s43588-022-00349-3) is the paper for M3GNet; it should be cited if one uses this package.
+[Here](https://www.nature.com/articles/s43588-022-00349-3) is the paper for M3GNet and [here](https://doi.org/10.1038/s41524-024-01227-4) is an improved version; it should be cited if one uses this package.
 This potential will be used in all materials in this project.

 Note: if you use sbatch files from [LAMMPSatOU](https://github.com/ANSHURAJ11/LAMMPSatOU), you may need to change the walltime (default: 12 hours) and/or number of cores (default: 16).
 For this project, I recommend